 Like most businesses, you also want your employees to be cordial and look out for one another.

-What to do when some employees start exploiting this relationship and start buddy punching (punching each other in and out at work?
+What to do when some employees start exploiting this relationship and start punching each other in and out at work?
 This is known as buddy punching or buddy clocking where some employees may illegally punch in for other employees.

-This goes against your business, and it is not a pleasant experience to realize your employees are committing time theft.
-It can create a culture of dishonesty, and you can end up paying for work that was never done.
+As a business owner, It isn’t a pleasant experience to realize your employees are committing time theft, it creates a culture of dishonesty, and you can end up paying for work that was never done.

-In the United States alone, it is estimated that time theft is costing businesses $50 billion annually and this is one of the major roadblocks for business.
+In the United States alone, it is estimated that time theft is costing businesses $50 billion annually.

 What is buddy punching?

-Simply put, buddy punching is when one employee clocks in for another employee on their behalf.
+Simply put, buddy punching is when one employee clocks in for another employee and does attendance punching on their behalf.
 This is a common occurrence in instances like when an employee is running late and asks a colleague to clock in for them to avoid notice or detection by the floor manager or supervisor.